Don't let your asthma or allergies affect your exam performance

 Research shows that pollen can affect school and work performance.
 By making sure you are prepared and taking some small steps to minimise your exposure to pollen you can stop symptoms in their tracks.

-Read our top tips below on what you can do to help see your child through exam season.
+Read our top tips below on making it through exam season.

 Asthma Society of Ireland’s Top Exam Tips